 Carbon dioxide emissions from both Forest land remaining forest land and Land converted to forest land are key categories for both level and trend assessments.
 In the preparation of this inventory, the data for these emissions underwent Tier 1 QA and QC checks as well as Tier 2 category-specific QA and QC checks.
-Details of these checks are provided in annex A5.2.5 'National forest inventory'.
+Details of these checks are provided in annex 5, section A5.2.5 'National forest inventory'.

 In this submission, New Zealand has recalculated its emission estimates for the whole LULUCF sector from 1990, including the Forest land category.
-These recalculations used improved activity data, as well as improved emission factors.
-The impact of the recalculations on net CO_2 -e emission estimates for the Forest land category is provided in table 6.4.10.
+These recalculations used improved activity data, incorporating minor updates to the 2020 land use map.
+The impact of the recalculations on net CO2-e emission estimates for the Forest land category is provided in table 6.4.10.
 The differences shown are a result of recalculations for all carbon pools required in reporting for Forest land under the LULUCF sector.